mihirjasminrathod/CSS-Exercises/README.md

 # CSS-Exercises
-Different approaches in using CSS3 and HTML5
+Different approaches using HTML5 and CSS3